transphobiafyi/site/README.md

-# Website
+# It's Transphobia FYI

+A site dedicated to documenting and debunking common anti-transgender terms and talking points.

 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+It uses node.js v18 with yarn for package management.

 ### Installation